rishabhk108/MLClass/Spring2025/project_guidelines.md

   - Missing values and imputation strategy
   - Feature variance and standardization
   - Class imbalance analysis
+  - Add TSNE or PCA visualization to visualize features and data to understand aspects like separability and so on.
 - [ ] Apply and compare **multiple ML models**:
   - Linear models (Logistic/Linear Regression)
   - Tree-based models (Decision Trees, Random Forests, XGBoost)